 Bear in mind that these isolation readings were taken under ideal conditions.
 In order to experience similar performance, you need to find the right ear tips for you.
 Neither headset’s software includes an ear tip fit test, but if you don’t know where to start, read up on our ear tip fitting guide.
-Neither headset offers active noise cancelling; for that, you’ll need to get the Samsung Galaxy Buds Pro or consider any one of the best noise cancelling earphones around.
+Neither headset offers active noise canceling; for that, you’ll need to get the Samsung Galaxy Buds 2 Pro or Samsung Galaxy Buds 2 or consider any one of the best noise canceling earphones around.

 The Samsung Galaxy Buds Plus has a very good microphone setup.
 It contains two outer microphones and one inner microphone which work together to reject ambient sound and hone in on your voice.

 The Google buds’ mic does a pretty good job rejecting environmental sound while you’re speaking, but it sometimes results in your voice cutting out as well.
 When speaking through it in a quiet environment, most users will find that it reproduces their voices relatively accurately.

 Google Pixel Buds A-Series microphone sample (Non-standardized):